 - A.32 A fire-related event is one where the claims handler has recorded the main cause of loss to be fire and this has resulted in damage to the fabric of a school building, contents owned by the school, or has caused the school to incur additional costs associated with finding alternative accommodation.
 This definition excludes a small number of claims where fire has been the cause of other types of loss (for example damage to the property of third parties). - A.33 The number of RPA members is measured at the end of each academic year.
 As the RPA membership has been increasing over time, the number of members at the end of an academic year is greater than the average membership during that period. - A.34 The number of members who have experienced a fire-related event is calculated as any member that recorded at least one fire loss that was greater than zero.
 If a member experienced more than one claim, they are only included once.
-Nil-claims, i.e. claims that resulted in no cost the RPA, have been excluded. - A.35 The average cost of a fire-related event, taken as the sum of reported fire-related claims divided by the number of non-nil claims in a given academic year. - A.36 The most recent academic year (2019/20) is not shown.
-This is because the fire data for this academic year is immature and may be subject to further development.
+Nil-claims, i.e. claims that resulted in no cost the RPA, have been excluded. - A.35 The average cost of a fire-related event is taken as the sum of reported fire-related claims divided by the number of non-nil claims in a given academic year.